AndreiCocan/DSL-ML-classif/README.md

 The languages supported by our DSL are Python, utilizing the Scikit-learn library, and R, using several libraries like e1071, rpart, class, caret.
 These choices were made to leverage the extensive capabilities and popularity of Scikit-learn in Python for machine learning tasks and to harness the robustness and versatility of R's libraries.

+In addition to Python and R, we also considered several other languages to be supported by our DSL.
+Our evaluation encompassed languages such as Java, C++, Go, and Scala.
+Each of these languages was thoroughly examined for their suitability in the context of our DSL, taking into account factors like performance and existing libraries (TensorFlow, DLIB, Shark, MLPack, GoLearn, Apache Spark MLlib).

+(cf. Domain-Analysis.md)

 ## Abstract syntax

 ### Selected features for our DSL